 Babies of this age…

-- May be walking round holding on to the furniture
+- May be walking around while holding on to the furniture

 - May be able to stand, bend over and even squat down